Overview of Doctoral Internship in Health Service Psychology

 The Center's staff is committed to personal, professional, and organizational development, and we continuously assess all aspects of our agency and training program to guarantee the highest quality of service and to ensure that we are responsive to the changing demands of students, faculty, and staff at James Madison University.
 We are guided by a spirit of acceptance, respect, and trust toward one another and those that we serve.
 The Center is fully accredited by the International Association of Counseling Centers and resides in the Division of Student Affairs.
 The mission of the Division is to "prepare students to be educated and enlightened citizens," and individual departments strive to provide the best possible programs and services to assist students in realizing success in all areas of life.

-Through individual therapy, group counseling and outreach programming, the center serves as the primary mental health agency for a student body of over 17,000 students.
+Through individual therapy, group counseling and outreach programming, the center serves as the primary mental health agency for a student body of over 20,000 students.
 Each year, the Counseling Center provides personal counseling to over 1,000 undergraduate and graduate students at James Madison University, and we serve as an assessment and referral source for students with more serious and chronic psychological difficulties.
-The center provides eight major services: 1) individual and group counseling, 2) sexual assault counseling services, 3) outreach and psychoeducational programming, 4) consultative services to the University community, 5) training of new professionals, 6) teaching and participation in University educational projects, 7) crisis intervention and 8) evaluation activities to improve the efficacy of services.
+The center provides nine major services: 1) individual and group counseling, 2) specialized treatment programs, 3) sexual assault counseling services, 4) outreach and psychoeducational programming, 5) consultative services to the University community, 6) training of new professionals, 7) teaching and participation in University educational projects, 8) crisis intervention and 9) evaluation activities to improve the efficacy of services.

 Counseling Center Staff

-The Center is part of the administrative auspices of the University's Division of Student Affairs and University Planning.
-The senior clinical staff includes: one full-time psychiatrist and twelve full-time and three part-time professionals with doctoral, specialist or master’s level degrees in clinical or counseling psychology, counseling, or counselor education.
+The Center is part of the administrative auspices of the University's Division of Student Affairs.
+The senior clinical staff includes: one full-time psychiatrist, one full-time psychiatric nurse practitioner, thirteen full-time and multiple part-time professionals with doctoral, specialist or master’s level degrees in clinical or counseling psychology, counseling, or counselor education.
 Senior clinical staff members are licensed or license-eligible in the Commonwealth of Virginia as clinical psychologists or professional counselors.
 Three full-time support staff members are responsible for assisting with the organization and administrative operations of the Center.
-In addition to the senior permanent staff, the Center staff includes two doctoral interns, two extern residents, five graduate assistants, two community counseling educational specialist externs, a total of five to six master’s and doctoral level practicum students each semester, and over twenty undergraduate program assistants and peer mentors per academic year.
+In addition to the senior permanent staff, the Center staff includes doctoral interns, post-doctoral residents, masters level externs and residents, graduate assistants, and masters and doctoral level practicum students, and over twenty undergraduate program assistants and peer mentors per academic year.

 The Counseling Center Environment

-The environment at the JMU Counseling Center is one of collaboration, warmth, self-awareness, challenge, encouragement, and collegiality - among faculty, staff, and trainees alike.
+The environment at the JMU Counseling Center is one of collaboration, warmth, self-awareness, challenge, encouragement, and collegiality - among faculty, staff, and clinicians in training alike.
 We believe that our best work can be done through clear communication, professionalism, trust, and mutual support.

 View the floorplan of the Counseling Center, located on the 3rd floor of the Student Success Center.